muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 ## DevOps

-### Rule 15: When you should get bring on a dedicated support engineer
+### Rule 15: When to bring on a dedicated support engineer

 At Amazon, by default, you support your code, so if something in your system goes seriously wrong, one of your peers is going to get paged and is expected to work around the clock until it's resolved.